-It’s the weekend and for many of us that means thinking about doing some home improvements, whether that involves searching for new furniture or giving a dull-looking wall a new coat of paint.
+It’s the weekend and for many of us that means thinking about doing some home improvements.
+Where better to seek inspiration than the mighty IKEA.

-A is for the arrows that guide you around the store.
+A is for the arrows that helpfully guide you around the store.
 We could otherwise be there for days without them!

-B is for Billy the bookcase, the popular classic that you will see in nearly every home around the country
+B is for the famous Billy bookcase – the popular classic found in nearly every home around the country.

 Want more Ikea?
 READ: Is your old Ikea furniture worth a small fortune?